dchampion/crypto/code/src/README.md

 # Summary
-The modules in this package comprise a fully-featured public-key cryptosystem, including protocols for sysmmetric key agreement, encryption, decryption, digital signature and signature verification.
+The modules in this package comprise a fully-featured public-key cryptosystem, including protocols for symmetric key agreement, encryption, decryption, digital signature and signature verification.

 To see examples of their usage, consult the unit tests in the <a href=https://github.com/dchampion/crypto/tree/master/code/test>/test</a> folder of this repository.